mhatrifork/C5/README.md

 Collection implementations such as array lists and linked lists have much the same functionality but do not implement a common interface.
-This impairs the learnability of the library in contexts where nano-second efficiency is more important that rich functionality, and the need to support also rather resource-constrained run-time systems.
+This impairs the learnability of the library in contexts where nano-second efficiency is more important than rich functionality, and the need to support also rather resource-constrained run-time systems.